 “Regardless, I love the dude, man.
 We came from the bottom and got to where we are now, and he’s a huge part of that.
 No type of business rivalry or any of that crap will ever affect the personal relationship I have with either Seth or Dean.
 We’re all gonna do our thing.
 We’re having fun.
 I’m enjoying where I’m at.
 I enjoy being with the WWE.
 I’ll never be anywhere else.”

 Roman Reigns is a locker room leader in WWE and he hasn’t stopped defending the company at all.
-His Shield brother Seth Rollins might have taken more direct approach in defending WWE against fan criticism, but at least we still know whose side The Big Dog is on.
+His Shield brother Seth Rollins might have taken a more direct approach in defending WWE against fan criticism, but at least we still know whose side The Big Dog is on.